michaelmusty/.dotfiles/README.markdown

 rxvt-unicode
 ------------

-A tiny script called `clip` is included in `~/.urxvt/ext` to make selections that go into the X `PRIMARY` paste buffer also goes into `CLIPBOARD`.
+A tiny script called `clip` is included in `~/.urxvt/ext` to copy selections into the X `CLIPBOARD` buffer as well as `PRIMARY`.
 This is purely preference as I find it pretty maddening otherwise, particularly when dealing with URLs from IRC.

 The included `.Xresources` file assumes that `urxvt` can use 256 colors and Perl extensions, and has its standard `selection` script available.
 If you’re